mysql/mysql-connector-nodejs/tut/Getting_Started.md

 # Connector/Node.JS

-Connector/NJS is a connector for the asynchronous Node.JS platform in version 4.2 written in 100% JavaScript speaking the MySQL X Protocol.
+Connector/NJS is a connector for the asynchronous Node.JS platform in version 4.2 written in 100% JavaScript speaking the X DevAPI Protocol.
 (no support for the traditional MySQL protocol)

 ## Requirements:

- * MySQL 5.7 with X plugin
+ * MySQL 5.7.12 or higher, with the X plugin enabled
  * Node.JS 4.2

 ## Putting c/NJS in place: